FreezyLemon/FreezyLemon/README.md

 he/him

-Reach me on Discord: @freezylemon
+Reach me via mail or on Discord: @freezylemon